exasol/serial-version-uid-change-pre-commit-hook/README.md

  You can define which hooks pre-commit should use for a specific project using a `.pre-commit-config.yaml` file in the projects root directory.
  For more details see the [pre-commit quickstart guide](https://pre-commit.com/#quick-start).
- This file is also versioned using the projects git.
+Usually you also commit this file into the projects git repository.
  Hence for the existing projects the file may already exist.

  Next [install pre-commit](https://pre-commit.com/#installation) on your machine.